 13 ingredients, steamer or instant pot, 1 pan.

 How to prepare instant Pundi?

 Prepare the seasoning, and bring water to boil.
-Slowly add rice flour and coconut while stirring.
+Skip the chillies if you are making this for toddlers.
+Slowly add rice flour or idli rava and fresh or frozen grated coconut while stirring.
 Cook until a thick dough is formed.
 Stir often and then keep the lid closed in low flame for a few mins.

 After cooking is done, dough looks pliable.